shu-htk/tip-dev/doc/ref/help.md

  --    : decrement(-1) numerical variable
  for   : foreach loop
  do    : numerical ranged loop
- break : break for/do/while loop
- continue : continue for/do/while loop
- end   : end of for/do/while loop
  if    : conditional branch
- elif  : else if
- else  : else
- fi    : end of if
- print : print arguments (abbr. pr)
- println: print arguments and '\n' (abbr. prn) fmt   : set output format of macro variable wait  : wait time or console input sys   : execute system command
+ print : print arguments (abbr. pr) fmt   : set output format of macro variable wait  : wait time or console input sys   : execute system command